Schizolaena isaloensis

 Schizolaena isaloensis is a tree in the family Sarcolaenaceae.
 It is endemic to Madagascar.
 The specific epithet refers to Isalo National Park, near where the species was identified.

 Description

 Schizolaena isaloensis grows as a tree up to 10 m tall.
 The bark is thick and spongy.
-Its subcoriaceous leaves are elliptic to ovate or obovate in shape and coloured dark green above and pale green below.
+Its leaves are elliptic to or in shape and coloured dark green above and pale green below.
 They measure up to 4 cm long.
-The inflorescences of one to three axes each bear one or two flowers each with three sepals and five white petals.
-A light green involucre hides the young fruit.
+The of one to three axes each bear one or two flowers each with three and five white petals.
+A light green hides the young fruit.
 Specimen notes found "young growth or coppicing plants somewhat glabrous; mature plants tomentose".

 Distribution and habitat

 Schizolaena isaloensis is known only from the south central regions of Ihorombe and Atsimo-Andrefana, specifically within and just beyond the southern limit of Isalo National Park and near the RN7 road.
 Its habitat is the central region's Tapia woodlands which are often severely degraded; the recorded specimens occurred in open grassland.